 On March 30, the City fulfilled a Provincial request to provide a list of City-owned facilities that might be suitable for use to shelter/self-isolate/care for homeless individuals during the pandemic.

 In response to a request from BC Housing, the Province and the City have agreed to use a portion of 285 Prideaux Street (Community Services Building) to operate an Emergency Response Centre (ERC).
-Scheduled to open in June, the ERC will provide approximately 35 emergency shelter spaces for the duration of the COVID-19 pandemic.
+Scheduled to open in the Fall, the ERC will provide approximately 35 emergency shelter spaces for the duration of the COVID-19 pandemic.

 An experienced operator (Island Crisis Care Society with support from other members of the Nanaimo Homeless Coalition) will oversee the 24/7 day-to-day management of the emergency response centre.
 Additional details will be provided as the Emergency Response Centre becomes operational.